The Corporate Purpose of Social License

 63 Pages Posted: 20 Jun 2019 Last revised: 19 Feb 2020

 Date Written: June 13, 2019

-By developing and deploying social license and publicness in the context of board decision-making, this article adds to the discussions in the literature from other disciplines, like for example the economic theory on reputational capital, and provides boards with a set of standards with which to engage and to help address the publicness of the companies they represent.
-Thus, social license can become part of proactive cost benefit decision making.
-As a result, discussing, weighing, and developing social license is not just in the zone of what boards can do, but is something that they should do.
+By focusing on and deploying social license and publicness in the context of board decision-making, this Article adds to the discussions in the literature from other disciplines, such as the economic theory on reputational capital, and provides boards with a set of standards with which to engage and address the publicness of the companies they represent.
+Discussing, weighing, and developing social license is not just in the zone of what boards can do, but is something they should do, making it a part of strategic, proactive cost-benefit decision-making.
 Indeed, the failure to do so can have dramatic business consequences.

 Keywords: corporate law, corporate governance, publicness, social license, regulation, economic theory, public-private